-We are always looking for people like you to get involved in our community and participate in our research studies.
+Your participation supports groundbreaking research!
+We are always looking for people like you to participate in one or more of our numerous research studies.
 Your engagement directly leads to progress in science which can eventually improve healthcare and save lives.

 COVID-19 Wearable Study

 Many COVID-19 cases are spread asymptomatically.
-With limited test kits and slow results turnaround, we are using the MyPHD app to find out if information from wearable devices, like Fitbit and Apple Watch, can be used to track infectious diseases like COVID-19.
+With limited test kits and slow results turnaround, we are using the MyPHD app to find out if information from wearable devices, like Fitbit and Apple Watch, can be used to track infectious diseases like COVID-19, including Long COVID.
 This study:

 - builds on previous work detecting the infectious disease before symptoms

 - is validating a free, open-source algorithm as a gift to the world